Skip to main content

 SciFinder® is rapidly becoming a preferred means to access scientific information in industry and universities worldwide.
 It accesses databases which span the chemical, engineering, life, medical, and physical sciences, including five Chemical Abstract Service databases and the National Library of Medicine bibliographic database Medline®.
 No other single information access tool has such breadth of coverage for scientific journal and patent documents.

-Statistical Graphics for Univariate and Bivariate Data
+Statistical Graphics for Univariate and Bivariate Data by

 Publication Date: 1997-02-24